openstack/kolla-ansible/doc/source/reference/message-queues/rabbitmq.rst

 .. warning::

-   Since the default changed from non-HA to Quorum queues in Bobcat release, following procedure is required to be carried out before an upgrade.
+   Since the default changed from non-HA to Quorum queues in Bobcat release, following procedure is required to be carried out before a SLURP upgrade to Caracal.

 1. Stop all OpenStack services which use RabbitMQ, so that they will not attempt to recreate any queues yet.